Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/archunit/docs/Maven-settings.md

 ## Place a filter file to exclude checks

+If want to exclude the test target by using the exclusion setting file, refer to [here](Ops-Rule.md#exclude-it-from-all-architecture-tests-by-including-it-in-the-exclusion-configuration-file).

+If do not want to use the exclusion setting file, please go to the next step.

 ## Include ArchUnit dependencies

 Edit `pom.xml` to add ArchUnit as a dependency.